AshishPandey90/OnTimeURB/README.md

 	* [To do list](https://github.com/AshishPandey90/OnTimeURB/blob/master/README.md#to-do-list)

-# Purpose of project >> Intended Software Users / Audience
+# OnTimeURB >> Purpose of project: Intended Software Users / Audience
  a) exactly what can be done with the softwares...orientaton/marketing material.
  This software enables researchers in better utilizing compute resources available with them at local servers as well resources allocations on public clou platforms.
 It gives reserachers flexibiltiy in creating hybrid cyber infrastruture for their applications requirements.
 The software have the capapbility of deducing real time the ideal compute  resources for application execution and stages the tasks on those respurces.